OpenDataology/website/content/en/docs/components/pipelines/overview/quickstart.md

     alt="Run results on the pipelines UI"
     class="mt-3 mb-3 border border-info rounded">

-You can find the [source code for the **Data passing in python components** tutorial](https://github.com/kubeflow/pipelines/tree/sdk/release-1.8/samples/tutorials/Data%20passing%20in%20python%20components) in the Kubeflow Pipelines repo.
+You can find the [source code for the **Data passing in python components** tutorial](https://github.com/OpenDataology/pipelines/tree/sdk/release-1.8/samples/tutorials/Data%20passing%20in%20python%20components) in the OpenDataology Pipelines repo.

 ## Run an ML pipeline